AM klisza magnetyczna 50 x 50 mm

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other modern machines.
+- Significant importance in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: